Meet the OCL Board

 Ann has been a national trainer and consultant to Local Education Authorities, the DfE, and independent schools, Adamson Books have published her book ‘Joined-up Governance,’ co-authored with Jane Martin.

-Dave Rasmussen, OCL Trustee
+Dave Rasmussen, OCL and Health & Safety Link Trustee

 Dave joined the Board in March 2020 and has over 30 years’ experience of the public sector.
 He has led teams in the Home Office, Serious Organised Crime Agency (SOCA) and Her Majesty’s Revenue & Customs (HMRC).
 He leads work at local, regional, national and international level: and at operational, policy and strategy level.
 Since 2017, Dave has worked as Head of Agents and Insight, Customer Compliance at HMRC.
 Between 2013-2017 Dave worked as Head of Crime Strategy and External Relations at HMRC.